 Hair: hair must be clean, neat, and out of the eyes.
 Only natural colors are allowed.
+In grades K-6, no hair dye is allowed.
 Hair styling or coloring arrangements which are disruptive, or distracting are not permissible.
 Disruptive or distracting hair styling is determined solely by school administration.
+A child with colored hair will be sent home.

-- For Girls: only hair bows purchased at Dennis uniform are permitted. - For Boys: no hair accessories.
+- For Girls: only solid colored hair bows/headbands (royal purple, white, grey, light yellow, and navy) are permitted, along with school purchased bows. - For Boys: no hair accessories.
 Hair must be worn neatly combed above the collar, eyebrows, and ears.
 No lines, mohawks, coloring, etc. Hair length is not to pass the eyebrows regardless of style.
 No facial hair for boys.
 Hair must be kept max 2 inches in height.
-Disruptive or distracting is not permissible.
-Disruptive or distracting hair styling is determined solely by school administration.